jmamma/MegaCMD/Bootloader/README.md

 ## Symptoms:

 1) MegaCMD suddenly does not boot.
-2) Unable to upgrade the MCL OS.
+2) Unable to upgrade the MCL OS, even after forcing the MegaCMD in to Serial Mode.

 ## Solution: